Best Welding Jackets

 8. Lincoln Electric Welding Jacket

 This is a particular version of the Lincoln Electric Welding Jacket made especially for women.
-The sleeves are made of leather, offering increased coverage in terms of all-around protection.
+The leather sleeves offer increased coverage for all-around protection.

-They are made in an ergonomic design (the Lincoln Electric Welding Jacket for women is modeled after an hourglass), allowing free arm movement.
+They are made in an ergonomic design (the Lincoln Electric Welding Jacket for women is modelled after an hourglass), allowing free arm movement.

 The body is made of chemically altered flame-retardant cotton that also extinguishes flames, tailored specifically to fit female body frames.
 The front button design incorporates multiple layers for protection in three layers of fabric and Velcro to keep sparks and spatter at bay.